Identity Theft Protection

 If you reside in the U.S. but you are not a U.S. citizen, you may utilize the Recovery Services; however, without a Social Security number you will not be able to utilize certain services within Power Protected ID Monitoring, specifically credit report, credit score and credit monitoring.

 I'm receiving emails from email@example.com.
 Why are they emailing me and why is this Member ID different than my Member ID from SSFCU?

 NXG Strategies has partnered with SSFCU to provide access to multiple proactive monitoring services through your Power Protected Checking account.
 Many times you will receive important communications about the benefits such as your identity health status and monitoring alerts.
 The Member ID referenced on these emails is not the Member ID associated with your credit union membership with SSFCU.
 It is a unique Member ID provided to you by SSFCU to activate the Power Protected ID Monitoring Services and to be used as a reference number in the event your need to contact a Privacy Advocate.

-**MONITORING SERVICES ARE PROVIDED TO THE PRIMARY ACCOUNT HOLDER ON AN ENTITLED BASIS AND REQUIRE CONSUMER ACTIVATION.
+** MONITORING SERVICES ARE PROVIDED TO PRIMARY ACCOUNT HOLDERS ON AN ENTITLED BASIS AND REQUIRE CONSUMER ACTIVATION.
 Monitoring alerts are provided by email and/or SMS text.
 Credit Services are provided by TransUnion®, subject to change, and are applicable to individuals age 18 and older who have a valid credit file.
-Identity authentication is required to view credit monitoring alerts, reports, and scores.
+Identity authentication is required to view credit monitoring alerts, reports, and scores, and to extend credit monitoring to all three bureaus (if applicable).
 The credit score provided may not be consistent with the credit score model used by a lender, and therefore can not be relied upon to determine creditworthiness for any particular loan opportunity.